ciaran51/elasticgraph/config/site/src/guides/custom-graphql-resolvers.md

 more performant if you omit it from your `resolve` definition.

 In this case, our `RollDiceResolver` simulates the rolling of the configured `number_of_dice`, each of which has a number of `sides` provided as a query argument.
+Finally, it multiplies the dice roll by a configured `multiplier`.

 ### Step 2: Register the Resolver